What is a Civil Servant?

 Civil servants are those who are employed by 'the Crown'.

-The “Crown” fulfils the same role at the national level that the “State” fulfils on the international plane.
+The Crown fulfils the same role at the national level that the State fulfils on the international plane.
 The Executive (the government of the day) represents the Crown/State.
 The Crown and State endure; governments come and go.
-'The Crown', for this purpose at least, does not include His Majesty himself - so those employed by the Monarch are not civil servants.
+The Crown, for this purpose at least, does not include His Majesty himself, so those employed by the Monarch are not civil servants.

 Civil servants are usually - but not always - in practice employed by 'Ministers of the Crown' - so most civil servants work in government departments and are therefore employed by Government Ministers.

-Parliament is quite separate from the Crown so those who are employed by Parliament are also not civil servants.
+Parliament is quite separate from the Crown so those who are employed by Parliament are not civil servants.

-And those employed by other public bodies -such as local authorities, the NHS, the police service and the BBC - are also not civil servants.
+And those employed by other public bodies - such as local authorities, the NHS, the police service and the BBC - are also not civil servants.
 Indeed, only 1 in 12 UK public servants are classed as civil servants.

 This note accordingly looks in some detail at the various types of public body and considers whether they employ civil servants.
 As you will see from the following notes, there are many different types of public body.
 It is easy to see why some fall into one category or another, but others could easily have been created, and so categorised, in a different way, and their status owes more to historical accident than clever design.
 Those interested in more detail should read the excellent House of Commons Library "Public Bodies" Briefing Paper.